rrbrambley/starred-github-repos/README.md

 To fetch the code:

 1. Run `git clone git@github.com:rrbrambley/starred-github-repos.git`
-2. From the root of the repo, `git submodule update --init --recursive`.
-3. Run `brew install xctool` (required for next step)
-4. Run `./octokit.objc/script/bootstrap` as described [here](https://github.com/octokit/octokit.objc#importing-octokit).
-5. Run `pod install` from the root of the StarredGithubRepos Xcode project.
+2. Run `pod install` from the root of the StarredGithubRepos Xcode project.
-6. Open `StarredGithubRepos.xcworkspace` in Xcode
+3. Open `StarredGithubRepos.xcworkspace` in Xcode

 The client ID and secret are stored in a `Secrets.plist` file in the Xcode project, which is not committed to this repository.
 Following these instructions to add your own client ID and secret: